 Community 5.1 Cropland

-Soybean, corn, cotton, and grain sorghum are a few of the crops grown on this site.
-This site does have moderate to severe seasonal wetness limitations, which may restrict the types of crops grown in addition to management activities relegated to drier periods.
+Soybean, small grains, and grain sorghum are a few of the crops grown on this site.
+This site does have some seasonal wetness limitations, which may restrict the types of crops grown in addition to management activities.